Techvolutions05/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## You

 What do you care about?

 3D Printing

 What do you know about?

-I know how to 3D print properly and thr right way.
+I know how to 3D print properly and the right way.

 What decisions do you face?

-If i would be able to find any data on this topic
+If i would be able to find any data on this topic.

 ## Seven templates